Zajira Upazila: Administration

+Zanjira Thana was formed in 1973 and it was turned into an upazila in 1984.

 Zajira Upazila is divided into Zajira Municipality and 12 union parishads: Bara Gopalpur, Bara Krishnagar, Barakandi, Bilaspur, Zajira, Joynagor, Kunder Char, Mulna, Naodoba, Paler Char, Purba Naodoba, and Sener Char.
 The union parishads are subdivided into 126 mauzas and 200 villages.

 Zajira Municipality is subdivided into 9 wards and 19 mahallas.

 Education

 There are three colleges in the upazila.
-They include Jajira College, Dr. Moslem Uddin Khan Degree College and BK.
+They include Jajira College, Dr. Moslem Uddin Khan Degree College and Government B.K.
 Nagar Bangabandhu College.

 Jajira College located in Jajira Upazila Sadar.

-The madrasa education system includes one fazil madrasa.
+The madrasa education system here includes one fazil madrasa.